Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Abstract

 \section{Abstract}

-We consider the problem of estimating probabilities of lower deviation $\mathbb P\{\|G\| \ls \delta \mathbb E\|G\|\}$ in normed spaces with respect to the Gaussian measure.
-These estimates occupy central role in the probabilistic study of high-dimensional structures.
-It has been confirmed in several concrete situations, using ad hoc methods, that lower deviations exhibit very different and more complex behavior than the corresponding upper estimates.
-A characteristic example of this diverse behavior is $\|G\|_\infty = \max_{i\ls n}|g_i|$, where $g_i$ are i.i.d. standard normals.
-In this work we develop a general method for proving small ball lower deviation estimates for norms.
-In the case of $1$--unconditional norms we show that under certain balancing conditions, which are fulfilled in many classical situations, our bounds are best possible up to numerical constants.
-We also study the lower small deviation estimates for both $1$-unconditional and general norms and we obtain optimal results.
-In all regimes, $\|G\|_\infty$ arises (at the computational level) as an extremal case in the problem.
-The proofs exploit the convexity and hypercontractive properties of the Gaussian measure.
+We consider the problem of estimating small ball probabilities $\mathbb P\{f(G) \ls \delta \mathbb Ef(G)\}$ for sub-additive, positively homogeneous functions $f$ with respect to the Gaussian measure.
+We establish estimates that depend on global parameters of the underlying function which take into account analytic and statistical measures, such as the variance and the $L^1$-norms of its partial derivatives.
+This leads to dimension-dependent bounds for small ball and lower small deviation estimates for seminorms when the linear structure is appropriately chosen to optimize the aforementioned parameters.
+Our bounds are best possible up to numerical constants.
+In all regimes, $\|G\|_\infty = \max_{ i \ls n}|g_i|$ arises as an extremal case in this study.
+The proofs exploit the convexity and hypercontractivity properties of the Gaussian measure.